-Preparation of our consolidated financial statements requires the use of estimates and assumptions that affect the reported amounts of assets, liabilities, revenues and expenses, as of the date of the consolidated financial statements.
+Preparation of our consolidated financial statements requires the use of estimates and assumptions that affect the reported amounts of assets and liabilities and the reported amounts of revenues and expenses, as of the date of the consolidated financial statements.
 By their nature, these judgments are subject to an inherent degree of uncertainty.
-We use historical experience and other assumptions as the basis for our judgments and estimates.
+We use historical experience and other assumptions as the basis for our judgment and estimates.
 Because future events and their effects cannot be determined with precision, actual results could differ significantly from these estimates.
-Any changes in these estimates will be reflected in our consolidated financial statements.
+Any changes in those estimates will be reflected in our consolidated financial statements.